View All Articles

 These spikes in pay happen because the NHS is overstretched, and hospitals often desperately need nurses at short notice.

-It’s a consequence of acute demand – demand that’s been exacerbated by an ageing population and Covid-19.
+It’s a consequence of acute demand – demand that’s been exacerbated by an ageing population.

 However, this doesn’t paint the full picture.